pmourlanne/fiqs/docs/models.rst

 A field with the ``integer`` Elasticsearch data type.

+FloatField
+""""""""""

+A field with the ``float`` Elasticsearch data type.

 BooleanField
 """"""""""""

 A field with the ``boolean`` Elasticsearch data type.

-IntegerField
-""""""""""""

-A field with the ``integer`` Elasticsearch data type.

 NestedField
 """""""""""